top of page

 Aggressive Strategy

-This requires you to be proactive and 100% sure about your top two choices.
+This requires you to be proactive and 100% sure about your top-choice reach and target schools.

 College